7shi/dante-la-el/Inferno/MT/compare-en.md

 and there shall be more yet, till the hound
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">101</td><td>
-and many more will be, until the greyhound
+and more will be yet, until the greyhound
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">101</td><td>
 and there will be more still, until the greyhound
 </td></tr>
 <tr><td>Bard-1</td><td align="right">101</td><td>
-and more will be still, until the greyhound
+and more will there be still, until the greyhound
 </td></tr>
 <tr><td>Bard-2</td><td align="right">101</td><td>
-And more will be still, until the greyhound
+and there will be more still, until the greyhound
 </td></tr>
 <tr><td>DeepL</td><td align="right">101</td><td>
 And more shall they be, till the veltro